jahnf/Projecteur/README.md

 * Run `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to load the rules without a reboot.
-* After that the two input devices from the Logitech USB Receiver in /dev/input should have the group 'plugdev', i.e. the group you configure in the rules file.
+* After that the two input devices from the Logitech USB Receiver in /dev/input should have the group you used, i.e. the group you configured in the rules file.
 * When building against the Qt version that comes with your distribution's packages you might need to install some  additional QML module packages.
 For example this is the case for Ubuntu, where you need to install the packages